Christianity & Hellenism

 is implied by the disciple John in John 1:18 when he says, "No one has

-true conception of God is literally, for us—still—too good to be true?
-What
+true conception of God is seemingly too good to be true literally?

 if Jesus came to completely show what God is REALLY like in ALL the ways that really matter and nobody was open